listinvest/GoLancer/README.md

 <h3>Operation</h3>

 The 'attacker' will need a web-server setup that accepts form posts requests.
 GoLancer will send out a form POST request (``application/x-www-form-urlencoded``) to a defined web-address that contains the fields `hostname` and `key` .
 Any test web-server will work, you could even use netcat (`nc -lvnp 80`) .
-The 'attacker' can also use something like webhook.site to accept these request.
+The 'attacker' can also use something like webhook.site to accept these requests.
 (Although security controls may block this site)

 On the 'attacker' machine: